magentabusiness/IoT-Quickstart/Advanced_Topics/FOTA_using_IoT-Gateway.md

 7. Select the Firmware zip file
 8. Click on "Do Signature"

-## Step : 3 Varify the Firmware package
+## Step : 3 Verify the Firmware package

 ![SF.Sign4](./images/SF.Sign4.png)

-9. Insert the Public Key (Which you recieved after finishing [Step 1](#Step1) )
+9. Insert the Public Key (Which you received after finishing [Step 1](#Step1) )
-10. Select the signed zip folder (Typically named as "Firmware_signed.zip" as shoen in snapshot.)
+10. Select the signed zip folder (Typically named as "Firmware_signed.zip" as shown in snapshot.)
 11. Click on "Do verify"

 # Upload the Key and firmware